-The raspberry is a member of the rose family and the bushes they grow on seem to bear fruit indefinitely in cooler climates.
+The raspberry is a member of the rose family, and the bushes they grow on seem to bear fruit indefinitely in cooler climates.
 Raspberries are planted in the winter and harvested any time between mid-summer and first frost.
-Raspberry leaves gathered in springtime, before the plant flowers, have the highest antioxidant content.
+The leaves that are gathered in springtime, before the plant flowers, have the highest antioxidant content.

 This household herb has been used for centuries by Native Americans to treat medical issues from canker sores to morning sickness.
 Its usefulness eventually spread in popularity and the herb even earned approval by the authoritative British Herbal Compendium and was officially listed in the US Pharmacopoeia from 1882 to 1905 and in the National Formulary from 1916 to 1942.

 Wow!
 So what’s the magic behind this tiny little leaf?
 Well, as you might guess, it’s loaded with vitamins & nutrients including: carotenoids, citric acid, fragrine, pectin, tannins and vitamins A, B complex, C, D and E, an easily assimilated form of calcium, manganese, phosphorus, potassium, selenium, silicon and sulfur.

 Let’s delve into red raspberry leaf benefits and how they can help you as a woman, especially in whole leaf tea form.

 Not only does red raspberry leaf tea fight morning sickness, thanks to being rich in magnesium, but the herb has also been known to act as a toner for the uterus, easing the pains of labor, and reducing the risk of bleeding after birth.

 Its benefit to mamas doesn’t stop there.
 It also promotes a plentiful supply of breastmilk and alleviates anemia, a common discomfort for pregnant women.